by John Ellis

 My sadness over the smugness with which that declaration has been delivered is always threatened to be swamped by my anger at the theological system that fed them that nonsense.

-Likewise, dear saints who love Jesus, submit to the ordinary means of grace, and pursue holiness have insisted to me that wayward, rebellious children who are boldly living in sin and do not claim to be Christian are, in fact, saved because they once prayed the sinner’s prayer and asked Jesus into their heart.
+Likewise, dear saints who love Jesus have insisted to me that their wayward, rebellious children who are boldly living in sin and do not claim to be Christian are, in fact, saved because they once prayed the sinner’s prayer and asked Jesus into their heart.
 Alongside an unhelpful almost magical hope in a prayer, this view leaves Christians with an incomplete understanding of the Christian life and what their salvation entails.

-The Enlightenment thinkers valued individualism, and this country places a high value on the self-determined individual.
+The Enlightenment thinkers valued individualism, and this country places a high value on the self-determined individual – autonomous expressive individualism.
 This can be seen, among other places, in the Epicurean influenced Declaration of Independence.
 With the words “life, liberty, and the pursuit of happiness” borrowing epistemic weight from the ancient poem On the Nature of Things by the Epicurean disciple and missionary Lucretius, Thomas Jefferson helped shoehorn contra-Biblical beliefs into the fabric of American society.
-And, demonstrating the veracity of the Bible’s claims about the deceitfulness of our heart and our fallen condition, we have been more than happy to embrace the self-serving individualism that is one of the more sacrosanct tenets of our culture.
+And, demonstrating the veracity of the Bible’s claims about the deceitfulness of our heart and our fallen condition, we have been more than happy to embrace the self-serving autonomous individualism that is one of the more sacrosanct tenets of our culture.

 Many of our evangelical churches (including independent Baptist and Bible fundamentalist churches) have layers of self-help ideology woven throughout them.
 While the seeker sensitive movement may have codified certain marketing practices into American evangelicalism, the modern movement didn’t invent appealing to the self in order to attract congregants.
 In their book The Churching of America 1776-1990: Winners and Losers in Our Religious Economy, authors Roger Finke and Rodney Stark include an entire chapter explaining how, “The Upstart Sects Win America.”